bytecodealliance/ComponentizeJS/README.md

 ## Using StarlingMonkey's `fetch-event`

 The StarlingMonkey engine provides the ability to use `fetchEvent` to handle calls to `wasi:http/incoming-handler@0.2.0#handle`.
-When targeting worlds that export wasi:http/incoming-handker@0.2.0 the fetch event will automatically be attached.
-Alternatively, to override the fetch event with a custom handler, export an explict incomingHandler or wasi:http/incoming-handler@0.2.0 object.
+When targeting worlds that export `wasi:http/incoming-handler@0.2.0` the fetch event will automatically be attached.
+Alternatively, to override the fetch event with a custom handler, export an explict `incomingHandler` or `'wasi:http/incoming-handler@0.2.0'` object.
 Using the `fetchEvent` requires enabling the `http` feature.

 ## API